John Owsley Manier

 John Owsley Manier (March 18, 1887 - September 1, 1956) was an American college football player and coach and physician.
 He played at Vanderbilt University as a Fullback from 1904 to 1906 and at the University of Pennsylvania in 1908 as a halfback.
 Manier was a third-team selection on the 1906 College Football All-America Team and was named to the College Football All-Southern Team in 1904, 1905, and 1906.
 After graduating from Penn with a medical degree, he return to Vanderbilt and an assistant medical professor and assistant football coach.

-Early years
+Early life

 J. Owsley Manier was born on March 18, 1887, in Nashville, Tennessee, to William R. Manier and Mary Owsley.

 Vanderbilt University

 Manier enrolled at Vanderbilt University, was an excellent student and received his A. B. degree in 1907.

 Football

 Manier was a prominent fullback on coach Dan McGugin's Vanderbilt Commodores football team from 1904 to 1906, joining the team in McGugin's first year as head coach.
 He was a "great plunging back" who in which every year he played at Vanderbilt was both a member of Southern Intercollegiate Athletic Association (SIAA) championship teams and selected All-Southern.
 In 1915, John Heisman said Vanderbilt's three greatest players ever were Manier, Ray Morrison, and Bob Blake.